Aid Stations & Cut Offs

-Leave the Beaver Mountain aid station and go towards the ski lift, then to the right of the ski lodge.
+Leave the Beaver Mountain aid station and go west towards the ski lift, then to the right of the ski lodge.
 Go South towards a power pole then drop down a hill towards Little Beaver ski lift.
 Follow the drainage down about ⅓ of a mile and make a hard left at the bottom of the hill.
 Stay on the left side of the meadow and follow the markings parallel to the road.
 You will soon cross a paved road onto a dirt road heading to Sink Hollow.
 In just 2 tenths of a mile take the left fork, this is sink hollow trail.
 Follow this doubletrack trail for 4 miles to the Gibson Basin aid station.

 Gibson Basin (80.5) to Aid #11 Beaver Creek CG (84.7)

 Run along the right side of the Basin for over a mile, then take a right onto a trail that cuts up and into the trees in a southeasterly direction.
 You are in the mouth of the Bear!
 Try not to die as the trail swings south and goes up a steep hill.
 Once over the top of the hill it is mostly downhill to the next aid station, partly on smooth trail, and partly on rocky trail.
 Step lightly on the bears’ teeth (rocks) and you just might survive.
 After the trail swings to the east you come to Beaver Creek campground and the aid station.